Centella Asiatica as a gift in the cart!

 Back 11.
 10. 2022

-Jelly soap is suitable as a funny and at the same time useful gift for both young and old.
+Jelly soap is suitable as a funny and at the same time useful gift for both children and adults.

-Maybe you've already come across interesting videos or photos of jelly soap, or maybe it's just the first time you've heard of it, it doesn't matter - you can make it at home too.
-Jelly soap will bring joy to the face of not only children, but also adults, you can use it as a gift.
-We bring you two recipes on how to make jelly soap in the comfort of your own home.
+Maybe you have already come across interesting videos or photos with jelly soap, or you are hearing about it for the very first time, it does not matter – you too can make such a soap at home.
+Jelly soap brings a smile to the face not only of children but also of adults, you can use it as a gift.
+We bring you two recipes for how to prepare jelly soap in the comfort of your home.

 Below you will find a list of ingredients for two basic jelly soaps.
-Of course, we will also go into a comparison of the two soaps.
-First, however, it is important to note that in order for a soap to foam, it must contain a tenside that will provide cleansing and foaming effects.
-Secondly, we need a gel-forming ingredient, in our case we chose carrageenan - a vegetable thickener that is great for making solid jellies and is also vegan.
+Of course, we will also deal with the comparison of these two soaps.
+First, however, we must realise that in order for the soap to foam, it must contain a surfactant which ensures the cleansing and foam-forming effects.
+Secondly, we need a gelling component; in our case we have chosen carrageenan – a plant-based thickener that is excellent for the production of firm jellies and is moreover vegan.

 JELLY SOAP WITH SCS